ButchBytes-sec/ButchBytes-sec/Cybersecurity Labs/BHIS-Antisyphon/MITRE ATT&CK Labs/AppLocker.md

 ---

-[Windows AppLocker](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/windows-defender-application-control/applocker/what-is-applocker) is a security feature in Windows that lets administrators control which applications and scripts can run on a computer or network by creating policies based on file attributes.
-It enhances security by allowing only authorized and trusted software to execute, reducing the risk of malware and unauthorized applications.<br>
+_[Windows AppLocker](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/windows-defender-application-control/applocker/what-is-applocker) is a security feature in Windows that lets administrators control which applications and scripts can run on a computer or network by creating policies based on file attributes.
+It enhances security by allowing only authorized and trusted software to execute, reducing the risk of malware and unauthorized applications.<br>_

----

 Let's examine the scenario when AppLocker isn't active.
 Our objective is to establish a basic backdoor that connects to the Ubuntu system.
 It's important to note that our goal is not to demonstrate evasion of EDR or Endpoint products but rather to create a straightforward backdoor connection.